 I know you do this, because I do it, too.

 I also know that if you do try to take a little time for yourself by reading a couple chapters in your book, sitting down to watch your favorite television show, or going out to lunch with a friend that you probably feel guilty.
 You think about all of the things you could have accomplished during that time and you feel that you shouldn’t have indulged.

 Whenever I decide to ignore the dishes or the laundry or the whole of my to-do list while I do something for myself I feel like a failure.
 At the end of the day, when I see how much I didn’t accomplish, I feel terrible.

 Why do we feel so very guilty about taking time for ourselves?
 More importantly, why do we think that burning ourselves out is so honorable?
 There is something wrong with this picture!

-When my husband sent me to Mackinac Island for my birthday a couple weeks ago, I felt excited, of course, but also extremely guilty and a little bit anxious.
+When my husband sent me to Mackinac Island for my birthday with my girlfriends, I felt excited, of course, but also extremely guilty and a little bit anxious.
 I had a to-do list for those three days that was miles long.
 I had so much to get done to be prepared for school to start and losing three days was going to set me back a long way.

 What I failed to realize while I was stressing out about all of this “lost time” was just how much I needed it.
 Yes, my plans were all set back a little bit when I came home, but I was able to do most everything I needed to with a happier heart and a rejuvenated soul.